briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

         a compound, mixture, preparation or substance that is or contains any amount of phencyclidine;

-        6. _(F)_ An amount equal to or exceeding 120 grams or thity times the maximum daily dose in the usual dose range specified in a standard pharmaceutical reference manual of a compound, mixture, preparation or substance that is or contains any amount of a Schedule II stimulant that
+        6. _(F)_ An amount equal to or exceeding 120 grams or thirty times the maximum daily dose in the usual dose range specified in a standard pharmaceutical reference manual of a compound, mixture, preparation or substance that is or contains any amount of a Schedule II stimulant that